 In some places these types of toilets are now converted to the sit-down variety.
 Below is an example of such a conversion.

 It is (or was?) located on the premises of a restaurant and bar in Yerevan, Armenia, where I domiciled many a year.
 This particular one worked splendidly, at least when I made use of it.
 One did have to pay attention to the step-up to the throne so as not to stumble and fall face forward into the bowl.
 Sadly, I’m sure by now this bathroom has been renovated, so you won’t be able to go see it for yourself.

 Don’t flush the toilet paper!

 In my various travels I also came across toilets with signs that instructed the user NOT to flush the paper.
 A receptacle of some sort would be available in which to deposit the used paper.
 If you were lucky, there was paper.
 (Most expat women know to carry tissues along with their Prozac and stun guns.)

 At the time of this educational plumbing experience I was living in Ramallah, Palestine, in a beautiful, brand-new apartment with all the modern plumbing an expat girl might covet.
 There was only one little hitch: Our landlady implored us to NOT flush the toilet paper.
 Being an unbeliever, and new to the Holy Land, I decided not to heed that warning, which had a disastrous, explosive result.
 Again, I want to keep this clean so I will refrain from explaining further.
 You want to know, really?
-Okay, read the story here (but not while you’re eating your chocolate mousse).
+Okay, I’ll tell you next time.

 And perhaps with that, I should end this post.